KQM-git/TCL/docs/evidence/combat-mechanics/tech/plunge.md

 [Video](https://www.youtube.com/watch?v=jmRe7FS_T0Q)

 **Significance:**
-The only practical significance on this is yet another way to break Fatui Geo Chanter Energy armour without claymore, Geo damage, or overload reactions;
+The only practical significance on this is yet another way to break Fatui Geo Chanter Energy armour without claymore, Geo damage, or Overload reactions;
 since plunges do damage to it.
 Hard staggering an Abyss mage might be another use for this.
 This move also looks really cool to execute.

 ## No Dash Dragonstrike